Special offer

 HDI certifications

-There are many different HDI certifications—and all of them revolve around customer outreach and support.
-HDI qualifications give both entry-level and experienced IT professionals extra street cred.
+There are various HDI certifications, all of which focus on customer outreach and support.
+HDI qualifications give both entry-level and experienced IT professionals extra credibility.
+HDI-certified professionals demonstrate excellence in customer service, incident management and communication, key components of effective IT support.

-Recertification: HDI certifications don’t expire, but technology professionals should consider upgrading their credentials every two years.
+Recertification: HDI certifications don’t expire, but technology professionals can consider upgrading their credentials every two years.

 ITIL 4

-ITIL is an industry standard IT service management method.
+ITIL is an industry-standard framework for IT service management.
 Recently updated, the ITIL certification program has four different levels: Foundation, ITIL 4 Managing Professional, ITIL 4 Strategic Leader and Master.

 Recertification: ITIL certifications don’t expire.